virouzrx/PetFoodVerifAI/.ai/api-plan.md

 - **Implementation**:
   - All endpoints under `/api/*` will require a valid authentication token in the `Authorization` header (e.g., `Authorization: Bearer <token>`).
   - Unauthenticated requests will receive a `401 Unauthorized` response.
-  - Authorization logic will be implemented to enforce the database's Row-Level Security policy: users can only access their own personal analyses or public (`IsGeneral = TRUE`) analyses.
+  - Authorization logic will be implemented to enforce that users can only access their own analyses.
 This ensures data privacy.

 ## 4. Validation and Business Logic